A Chronology of Llamas and Llama History

 16 August - Elite Llamas Ltd. incorporated (Paul Rose) (Companies House)

 A solicitor who bought one of the 7 surplus to requirement being auctioned by Mary Chipperfields Circus in Over Wallop, near Andover in 1980 to train to spit at disliked neighbours over the garden fence.
 (The Guardian 20 Nov 1980: 6)

 Formation of British Camelid Association.

-British Camelids Association founded (incorporated 20th May), Representing the llama fraternity were Pamela Walker, Derek Williams and Ann and Peter Knowles-Brown alongside Adele Bentley and Jenny Cobb from the alpaca community (Companies House)
+British Camelids Ltd. founded (incorporated 20th May), Representing the llama fraternity were Pamela Walker, Derek Williams and Ann and Peter Knowles-Brown alongside Adele Bentley and Jenny Cobb from the alpaca community (Companies House)